ydb-platform/ydb/ydb/docs/en/core/deploy/manual/deploy-ydb-on-premises.md

    {% endnote %}

-   1. Create a CA key:
+   1. Create a key and a certificate for the Certification Authority (CA):

       1. Create a directory named `secure` to store the CA key and one named `certs` for certificates and node keys: